 If the Receiver does not support the <request> resource type, it shall respond with a 2.04 (Changed) CoAP response code and a oneM2M Response Status Code of "ACCEPTED for nonBlockingRequestAsynch".

-3) The Receiver, upon successful processing of the request, shall send a new CoAP Confirmable request message using POST method (NOTIFY primitive) and whose payload contains the response to the original request.
+3) The Receiver, upon successful processing of the request, shall send a new CoAP Confirmable request message using POST method.
+This message contains a oneM2M NOTIFY primitive whose content contains the response to the original request.

 4) The Originator may either piggyback a response to this request (4a) or send it as a separate CoAP response after the acknowledgment message (4b).
 This response shall contain the appropriate CoAP response code as defined in table 6.2.4-1 and have an empty payload.